Position – Goalkeeper

 Nicknames – Frank, The Music Man

-Shouty goalie Rich regularly bursts the eardrums of his team-mates when he appears, and not even strikers are safe as Scott Mathers can testify.
+Shouty goalie and current team manager Rich regularly bursts the eardrums of his team-mates when he appears, and not even strikers are safe as Scott Mathers can testify.
 Behind the bluster beats the heart of a fiercely competitive maniac, hell bent on stopping whatever opponents can throw at him.
 Rich is also the creative genius behind The Music Man songs at Worldnet, where he often leads the whole team in a rendition of the old classic.

 Rich’s Q and A